ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 For more information, see [Content API](content_api.md).

-The currency is stored with the price and normalized only when statistic information is requested. it's often a good choice to select a base currency and convert prices before sending the buy event.
+The currency is stored with the price and normalized only when statistic information is requested.
+It's often a good choice to select a base currency and convert prices before sending the buy event.
 The price attached to a buy event never overwrites the price which was defined in an item import.

 ### Click event